There are six main camping grounds.

-Top Camp is the camping ground closest to the action; closest to the Amphitheatre and stage, closest to the food area, toilets, Pink Flamingo, Eric’s Terrace and The Meredith Eye.
-Top Camp is also the largest camping ground on the site; it is a massive green field with gentle dips and hills; a few rock piles, trees, ring roads, native planting areas, and is governed by a blue gum crop to the east and pine rows to the south.
+Top Camp is the camping ground closest to the action; closest to the Amphitheatre and stage, closest to the food courts, toilets, Pink Flamingo, Eric’s Terrace and The Meredith Eye.
+Top Camp is also the largest camping ground on the site.
+It is a massive green field with gentle dips and hills, a few rock piles, trees, ring roads and native planting areas.
+It is governed by a bluegum crop to the east and pine rows to the south.
 Top Camp is so big you should be able to camp well away from your neighbours (if you choose to).
-It is divided into suburbs – Ringwood, Eltham, Hong Kong, etc – so you can find your tent easily enough.
-The native plantings – gums, acacias, she-oaks – have thrived since they were put in a few years ago and as such there’s more greenery and windbreaks up there.
+It is divided into suburbs – Ringwood, Eltham, Hong Kong Island, etc. – so you can find your tent easily enough.
+The native plantings – gums, acacias, she-oaks – have thrived since they were put in a few years ago, so there’s more greenery and windbreaks up there.

 There is a long-term plan to ‘plant out’ Top Camp with additional groves of she-oaks, stands of gums, maybe the odd circle of blackwoods and a corridor or two of acacia.
 It’s happening slowly over the years.

 All campgrounds are close to toilets, drinking water, security and Helpers.